Our Free Tax Prep Services will be available for drop off or in-person starting January 23rd.

 Voided check for checking account and/or deposit slip for savings account (if taxpayers want their refund to be deposited directly into their account): Refunds must be mailed to taxpayers who don't have satisfactory verification of their bank account and routing numbers.

-Other documents (if applicable): Childcare expenses (including provider's address and federal ID), mortgage statements, real estate tax statement, adoption expenses, alimony paid/received, notices from the IRS or state tax office, college tuition or student loan information (including educational expenses); if itemizing - bring receipts or statements (medical expenses, charitable contributions, etc.)
+Other documents (if applicable): Childcare expenses (including provider's address and federal ID), mortgage statements, real estate tax statement, adoption expenses, alimony paid/ received, IRS notices or state tax office.
+If itemizing - bring receipts or statements (medical expenses, charitable contributions, etc.)

 What is 'Out of Scope' for VITA?